innovativeenterprises/innovative-enterprises/README.md

-# innovative-enterprises - AI-Powered Business Platform
+# INNOVATIVE ENTERPRISES - AI-Powered Business Platform

 This is a comprehensive business services platform built with Next.js, Genkit, and ShadCN UI.
 It features a suite of AI-powered tools and agent-driven services designed to automate processes, enhance productivity, and foster business growth in the Omani market.